DreymaR/BigBagKbdTrixXKB/README.md

 TODO:
 -----
+* Add colemak-dh to the colemak symbols file?
+Both ISO and ANSI?
+* Ensure a consistent Space key implementation for `_ks` layouts.
+Many layouts are sloppy about that.
+Maybe make a `common` include w/ Space+Enter?
 * Rename setxkb --> setkb?
 It's easier to type!
 Would have to update all docs including the Forum topic.
 * Make a restore to default layout shortcut?
 It's only an alias for `setxkb 4n/5n`.
 Maybe `resetxkb 4/5`?
 * To get Extend with the currently active layout, use `setxkbmap -v 9 -option "" -option "misc:extend,lv5:caps_switch_lock,compose:menu"`.